Woutitit/woutitit.github.io/production/compression-limiting-clipping.md

 Before we dive into how a compressor works I'd want to note that compression itself is a tradeoff.
 You're always trading of the raw audio quality for e.g. lessened peaks or for the sake of loudness and fatness.
 In a mix the latter attributes are more desirable but if you'd hear the sound on itself, it does not sound as good as it once did (though it sounds loud).
 So yeah, it really is finiding that sweet spot where it sounds as fat as you want in your mix (or other things) and where the quality is not lessened too much.

 If you're a bit experienced you'll hear this lack in quality also in a lot of masters vs. unmastered mixes.
 The mastered mix sounds very loud, louder than the unmastered mix.
 However, if you'd compare both at a reasonably loud level you'll notice that there are some slight distortions/clipping artifacts going on or that a lot of stuff is being really fat and not really as punchy and pure as in the mix.
 You'll also often hear that in sample packs where you might hear the audio quality is not decent on a certain sample, it's probably because it's already been compressed to hell which brings out artifacts and stuff.
 Though, this is not necessarily (though it can be) a porblem as in a mix context, and especially a loud master context, the rest will be brickwalled.
 So use these samples with caution and if you know they will sound good in the master, else look for some less compressed higher quality stuff.

+## Importance of transparant compression
+With compressing, especially regular compressing, the goal is to usually be as "transparant" as possible](https://en.wikipedia.org/wiki/Transparency_(data_compression)#:~:text=In%20data%20compression%20and%20psychoacoustics,has%20no%20perceptible%20compression%20artifacts.)

+In other words, you want your compressed signal to sound like it's not being compressed as much as you can since then that means your sound is still sounding as it should.
+Of course you still do want to achieve your compressor goals so a balance needs to be struck between the too.

+Generally speaking, setting a slow attack and release will be the most transparant.
+In fact, set the slowest attack and release and no matter the ratio or threshold, your signal will barely get compressed and even if it gets compressed, there will never be big fluctuations in your sound due to the slow release.
+Add in a very low ratio, in fact the lowest 1:1 and you have the most transparant compression: no compression at all.

 ## Compression vs. volume automation
 So you could argue that if you want a signal to be quieter at certain parts in your mix, you could just automate the volume.
 That's a viable question and in fact, if all you need is to simply have a vocal be less loud in a verse than it is in the chorus, you can do it this way.